Reinforcing key points

 General comment on selecting a strike price

-After considering these three factors, the investor should pick the strike price that, in the investor’s opinion, comes closest to matching all three.
+After considering these 3 factors, the investor should pick the strike price that, in the investor’s opinion, comes closest to matching all three.

 If an investor definitely wants to sell the underlying stock, and is fully willing to assume the risk of not being assigned, then selling a call with a strike price below the current stock or very close to the current stock price is a logical choice, because these calls have relatively high probabilities of being assigned.